GovReady/continuous-ato-kit/README.md

 * For “Definition”, choose “Pipeline script from SCM”.
 This will tell Jenkins to look in a repository for a Jenkinsfile to use as the pipeline script.

 * For “SCM”, choose “Git”.
-Then for “Repository URL”, enter the “Clone with HTTPS” URL for the repository, which is `https://github.com/GovReady/continuous-ato-kit`.
+Then for “Repository URL”, enter the URL for the repository, which is `https://github.com/GovReady/continuous-ato-kit`.

 * You can leave “Credentials” set to “none”.  (*Advanced*.
 For a private repository, you could set up a GitHub personal access token for Jenkins to use, and then provide it to Jenkins here.)